12 Important Questions To Ask Your Dad Before He’s Gone

 The answers here are boundless.
 It could be his dad.
 It could be John F. Kennedy.
 It could be John Belushi.
+It could be the RZA.
 Whoever it is, that person will give you insight into what your dad values, even if he doesn’t come right out and say it.
 “Influential people in our lives typically have characteristics we want to develop,” Ceely explains.
 “This question will allow you to gain insight into the principles that are most important to your dad.”
 Ceely says clients have cited teachers, coaches, and even former employers as candidates for the question — different people, for similar reasons.
 “The answer to this question will be someone who came into your dad’s life and showed him something important about himself.
 That’s a great thing to know.”

 4. What do you admire most about your own father?

 Depending on your father’s relationship with his own father, this could be a point of pride or a sore spot.
 But either truth can serve to bring you two closer.
-Your father’s relationship with his own father may have been wonderful, or it may have been challenging, notes Ceely, so you may not want to force it.
+Your father’s relationship with his own dad may have been wonderful, or it may have been challenging, notes Ceely, so you may not want to force it.
 But usually, he says, even if their relationship was rocky, your dad will be able to describe at least one thing.
 Maybe he was tough, but a good provider.
 Maybe he was a jerk, but he worked hard his whole life.
 Even if he doesn’t have an answer, now you’ve got a perfect excuse to tell your dad what you admire most about him.

 5. What’s your biggest life lesson?